blue-sky-r/keyboard-test/README.md

 - rev_xmodmap.sh ... is shell script to build reverse xmodmap dictionary (in case of future maintenance and improvements)
 - screenshots/1-2-3-4.gif ... animated gif pf testing four keys 1-2-3-4
 - screenshots/1-2-3-4.mp4 ... screencats pf testing four keys 1-2-3-4
-- screenshots/apple-warning.mp4 ... screencats pf testing apple mitsumi keyboard ended with warning (4 keycodes are missing)
+- screenshots/apple-warning.mp4 ... screencats of testing apple mitsumi keyboard ended with warning (4 keycodes are missing)
-- screenshots/apple-warning.png ... screenshot ot the result of test above
+- screenshots/apple-warning.png ... screenshot of the result from abote
 - screenshots/autodetection-layout_err.png ... screenshot ot the result of xinput autodetection and four errors from layout file loader

 Hope it helps ...